-Committee Participation Supplemen- Name Nominating Committee Remuneration Committee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Iwao Taka Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his extensive knowledge regarding business ethics and compliance, etc., he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
+Committee Participation Supplemen- Name Nomi- nating Commit- tee Remu- neration Commit- tee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Ayako Sonoda The Company has transactions with Cre-en Inc., where Ayako Sonoda currently serves as Representa- tive Director & Chairman.
+However, because the amounts involved in these transactions between Cre- en Inc. and the Company come to less than 5 million yen, which is less than 1% of the consolidated revenue from operations of either company, the Company judges that there is no risk of this having impact on her indepen- dence.
+Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging her extensive knowledge regarding ESG, SDGs, CSR, etc., cultivated through consulting activities related to sustainable management, she is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
+Furthermore, the Company deems that she has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that she would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
+The Company also deems that she is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because her personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.

+Committee Participation Supplemen- Name Nomi- nating Commit- tee Remu- neration Commit- tee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Naosuke Oda 0 0 The Company enters into transactions for real estate leasing, etc. with JFE Shoji Corporation, where Naosuke Oda had served as President and CEO until March 2021.
+However, because the amounts involved in these transactions between JFE Shoji Corporation and the Company come to less than 1% of the consolidated revenue from operations of either company, the Company judges that there is no risk of this having impact on his independence.
+Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his management experience in a steel company, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
 Furthermore, the Company deems that he has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that he would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
 The Company also deems that he is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.

-Committee Participation Supplemen- Name Nominating Committee Remuneration Committee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Melanie Brock Through the execution of the supervision and check functions regarding the Company's management from a global perspective and based on her objective viewpoint independent from management executives in charge of business affairs by leveraging her extensive knowledge regarding marketing, business strategy, and diversity promotion activities, etc., cultivated through international consulting activities, she is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
-Furthermore, the Company deems that she has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that she would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
-The Company also deems that she is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because her personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.